kitnato/neverquest/README.md

 #### Bosses

 A boss is a monster that is twice as powerful as a standard monster of that stage.
-They appear every 5 stages, starting at stage 5.
-There is only one on that stage, and once defeated, it drops a [shard](#shards).
+They appear every 5 stages, starting at stage 10.
+It's the only monster on that stage, and once defeated, it drops a [shard](#shards), with one extra shard for every boss above stage 10 (e.g. the boss at stage 25 will drop 4 shards).

 #### Journal

-Upon purchasing the Journal trinket, unlocks quests that function similar to achievements.
+Upon purchasing the Journal trinket, unlocks quests that function similarly to achievements.
 Completing a quest grants [essence](./src/data/manual.md#essence).

 ##### Challenge quests